henrikdchristensen/DIKU-DIS-Project-ProductManager/README.md

 ### Backend Setup

-If you are using a package manager, it is recommended to create a virtual environment for the project, e.g. using conda:
+It is recommended to create a virtual environment to install the required packages, e.g. using conda:

 1. Create a new environment: